Deputy Prime Minister Winston Peters railroads Transport Minister Phil Twyford's light rail timeline

 "We've always been for heavy rail around this country.
 Our programme is on target, as you know, and light rail has been suspended in terms of planning for the immediate future."

-Some $1.2 billion was earmarked for rail in the Budget – that's on top of the $3.4 billion the Government has already allocated to heavy rail since 2017.
+Some $1.2 billion was earmarked for rail in the Budget, on top of the $3.4 billion the Government has already allocated to heavy rail since 2017.

 Meanwhile, the $6 billion light rail project is on hold as the Government turns all its focus towards the Covid-19 response.

-Earlier this month, Twyford's office confirmed that a funding decision for modern-day trams was "on pause at the moment".
+This month, Twyford's office confirmed that a funding decision for modern-day trams was "on pause at the moment" because a decision on which delivery partner the Government worked with was on hold.

-There was no timeframe for getting the project across the Cabinet table, a spokesman said.

 Light rail was promised by Labour to run from the CBD to the airport, and from the CBD to West Auckland, within 10 years.